badd-labs/badd-labs/lab3-20/README.md

 Introduction
 ---

 DEX or decentralized exchange supports the swap of token ownership between different accounts.
 A swap is essentially two transfers, one from Alice to Bob and the other from Bob to Alice.
 A swap is supposed to be atomic, in the sense that either both transfers occur or no transfer occurs.
-In this lab, you are going to implement a basic DEX settling swaps atomically.
+In this lab, you are going to implement a DEX supporting atomic swap settlement.

 | Tasks | CS student | Finance student
 | --- | --- | --- |